 If you’re a regular at the gym and take sports nutrition supplements, then you’re probably aware of creatine.
 But do you know what creatine is, and how it works?
 Maybe you’re new to food supplements, and you’re keen to find out more.
 Either way, here’s the lowdown on creatine and how this popular supplement can benefit you.

 If high intensity training is your thing, then creatine could be your best friend.
 ATP is the energy currency of our cells, in particular, our muscle cells.
 As ATP molecules are broken down, they produce energy, and during exercise, especially high intensity exercise, we need as much ATP as possible, to power our workout.

 The problem is, we only have so much ATP readily available, and the rate at which we re-synthesis it varies.
 Once we’ve used all available supplies, and before we’ve had a chance to make more, we reach exhaustion, signalling the end of our session and recovery for the next one.

 But this is where creatine comes in – creatine has the ability to create more ATP during exercise, thus allowing us to demand more from our bodies and train harder and for longer.

-This ability to produce more energy in our cells makes creatine one of the most popular sports supplements on the market.
-And that’s why I decided to provide a high quality, bona fide, effective creatine supplement in the form of my refreshing, sugar-free creatine mints, Creamint.
+This ability to produce more energy in our cells makes creatine one of the most popular sports nutrition supplements on the market and an integral ingredient in Nitroblaze.
+A high-quality, bona fide, pre-workout supplement.

 In addition to its energy currency boosting prowess, studies have also shown creatine has the ability to increase muscle size more quickly, too.
 It works by increasing the volume of water that’s contained within the muscles.
 Known as cell volumisation, this has the effect of boosted muscle mass and appearance.
 It does this without negatively impacting the distribution of fluids within the body, too.